By Ryan Boog

 Ryan: Internet marketing has been called a moving target - the tools and platforms are always changing, social media’s constantly making changes, and Google puts out algorithmic updates all the time.
 How, in your opinion, does a marketer keep their head above water in such a rapid-paced climate?

-way the marketer keeps their head above water is not to worry about the changes.
-I myself don’t worry about social media changes or algorithm changes.
+Neil: The way the marketer keeps their head above water is not to worry about the changes.
+I, myself, don’t worry about social media changes or algorithm changes.
 If you’re actually doing what’s best for your customer, typically you should survive in the long run.

 Ryan: You’re an incredibly successful professional - but do you ever slow down?
 What do you like to do to recharge and unwind from everything?

 Neil: Hang out with friends and talk about business, so my unwinding is still relaxing with fellow entrepreneurs and talking about business.
 I relaxed yesterday for two-and-a-half, three hours, and me and my friends were just shooting the shit about business and ways to grow, and stuff like that.
 That’s what I do to unwind.

 Ryan: What are your favorite techie gadgets for personal use?

 Neil: I'm not really a gadget guy.
 I’ve had the iPad and stuff like that.
 The only one that I probably use gadget-wise is... have you heard of Control4?
 Control4 deals with home automation.
 They have a lot of gadgets, but I’ve been using that in my home for years now.
 It’s kind of cool, cause it does everything, I can turn on my electronic fireplace, adjust my heating, open and close my blinds, setting my TV’s, not on just timers, but alarms.
 So that way when I wake up in the morning, the blinds slowly go up, the TV turns on, and it slowly increases the volume.
 You can do fun stuff with Control4.
 It pretty much automates your whole home.